INCATools/ontology-access-kit/docs/introduction.md

 This library provides a collection of different interfaces for different kinds of ontology operations, including:

- - lookup basic features of an ontology element, such as its label, definition, relationships, or aliases.
+ - basic features of an ontology element, such as its label, definition, relationships, or aliases.
  - search an ontology for a term.
  - update, delete, or modify terms.
  - provide specialized object models for more advanced operations, such as graph traversal, or OWL axiom processing, or text annotation.